Kraegoy/e-bigkas/README.md

 This project was made possible with the support of the "Friendship of Enjoy" community and contributions from the following individuals:

 - Avila, Kraeg (Lead Programmer / System Analyst)

+ - Data collection for model:
     - Esdicul, Ralph David
     - Mangguing, Sebastian